jimktrains/pypgcurss/README.md

-PyPgCurses is intended to be a tool to help explore databases and write queries.
+PyPgCurses is intended to be a command-line (curses-based) tool to help explore databases and write queries.

+# Features I would like

+* Syntax Highlighting (bonus points if I can get explain output to be colorized somehow)
+* Integrated help to look up functions
+* Smart tab completion

 # First Draft UI